zdravkov/kendo-docs/api/mobile/listview.md

 ### endlessScroll `Boolean`*(default: false)*

 If set to true, the listview gets the next page of data when the user scrolls near the bottom of the view.

-### endlessScrollParameters `Function`

- A callback function used when the 'endlessScroll' option is enabled.
-The result of the function will be send as additional parameters to the DataSource's next method.

-#### Example

-    $("#pull-with-endless").kendoMobileListView({
-        dataSource: dataSource,
-        endlessScroll: true,
-        endlessScrollParameters: function(firstItem, lastItem) {
-            if (firstItem) {
-                //additional parameters
-                return {
-                    max_id: firstItem.id_str
-                };
-            }
-        }
-    });

-#### Parameters

-##### firstItem `Object`

-First dataItem of the first loaded page of the ListView.
-It will not change, even if 'pull-to-refresh' is used.

-##### lastItem  `Object`

-Last dataItem of the first loaded page of the ListView.

 ### fixedHeaders `Boolean`*(default: false)*

 If set to true, the group headers will persist their position when the user scrolls through the listview.
 Applicable only when the type is set to group, or when binding to grouped datasource.

+**Notice:** this feature is not available in virtual mode

 ### headerTemplate `String|Function`*(default: "#:value#")*

 The header item template (applicable when the type is set to group).

 ### loadMore `Boolean`*(default: false)*

- If set to true, a button is rendered at the bottom of the listview, which fetch the next page of data when tapped.
+If set to true, a button is rendered at the bottom of the listview.
+Tapping it fetches and displayes the items from the next page of the datasource.

 ### loadMoreText `String`*(default: "Press to load more")*

  The text of the rendered load-more button (applies only if loadMore is set to true).

-### loadMoreParameters `Function`

- Check the 'endlessScrollParameters' option.

 ### pullTemplate `String|Function`*(default: "Pull to refresh")*

 The message template displayed when the user pulls the listView.
 Applicable only when pullToRefresh is set to true.

 ### pullToRefresh `Boolean`*(default: false)*

 If set to true, the listview will reload its data when the user pulls the view over the top limit.

 ### pullParameters `Function`

 A callback function used when the 'pullToRefresh' option is enabled.
 The result of the function will be send as additional parameters to the DataSource's next method.

+**Notice:** When the listview is in a *virtual mode*, the pull to refresh action **removes** the previously loaded items in the listview (instead of appending new records at the top).
+Previously loaded pages in the datasource are also discarded.

 #### Example